-Neither MARF, nor the CNMV, nor the Placement Entity, nor the Registered Advisor, nor the Legal Advisor have approved or carried out any verification or testing regarding the content of the Information Memorandum, the audited financial statements of the Issuer and the credit rating report submitted by the Issuer.
+Neither MARF, the National Securities Market Commission (Comisión Nacional del Mercado de Valores) (CNMV), the Placement Entity, the Registered Advisor or the Legal Advisor have approved or carried out any verification or testing regarding the content of the Information Memorandum, the audited financial statements of the Issuer required under Circular 2/2018, of 4 December 2018 of MARF and the credit rating report submitted by the Issuer.
 The intervention of MARF does not represent a statement or recognition of the full, comprehensible and consistent nature of the information set out in the documentation provided by the Issuer.